 - John F. Kennedy

 On April 16, 2012, the 70th Anniversary of the WWII bombing mission, a Resolution honoring the Doolittle Tokyo Raiders was introduced.
-In early 2013, proposed legislation by the House and Senate would award a Congressional Gold Medal for extraordinary service and sacrifice at a crucial point in our military history.
+In early 2013, House and Senate legislation proposed a Congressional Gold Medal for extraordinary service and sacrifice at a crucial point in our military history.

 On November 9, 2013, the four surviving and aging veterans lifted a final toast to their fallen comrades.
 Although Senate passage followed shortly afterward, the House has yet to extend its own toast from a grateful nation to these heroic men.